 A dataset that has been created and stored externally (again, as ASCII text) can be read into a data frame.
 Here, we use the function read.table() to load the dataset into a data frame.
 If the first line of the text file contains the names of the variables in the dataset (which is often the case), R can take those as the names of the variables in the data frame.
 This is specified with the header = T option in the function call.
 If no header is included in a file, you can ignore this option and R will use the default variable names for a data frame.
 Filenames are specified in the same way as the scan() function, or the file.choose() function can be used to select the file interactively.
 For example, the function call would read in data from a user-specified text file where the first line of the file designates the names of the variables in the data frame.

-'''
+For CSV files, the function read.csv() is used in a similar fashion.

-smith <- read.table(file.choose(), header=T)
+> smith <- read.table(file.choose(), header=T)

-'''